steamship-core/steamship-langchain/docs/getting_started/getting_started.md

 Using Steamship's adapters will instruct your LangChain to use our infrastructure.
 Today we have adapters for LLMs, Memory, and Tools.

-For a detailed overview of our adapters and their status click here.
+For a detailed overview of our adapters, check out the adapters overview page.

 ```diff
 - from langchain.llms import OpenAI